 Overall Rating: 7.5 Night Girls out of 10

 Synopsis: Week 50, Day 7: We begin with the large collection of heroes gathered outside the border to China.
 We cut to Black Adam laying waste to the various members of the Great Ten.
-Martian Manhunter comments how Black Adam is nearly impossible to stop.
+Martian Manhunter comments on how Black Adam is nearly impossible to stop.
 That Black Adam is a god with nothing left to lose.

-Martian Manhunter watches his fellow comrades talk to each other about their lives, their hopes and their fears.
-Martian Manhunter thinks that with out Clark, Bruce and Diana that the heroes may not be able to stop Black Adam.
+Martian Manhunter watches his fellow comrades talk to each other about their lives, their hopes, and their fears.
+Martian Manhunter thinks that without Clark, Bruce, and Diana that the heroes may not be able to stop Black Adam.

 Martian Manhunter sees himself reflected in the face of their humanity.
 To live is to doubt, to fear, and to fail.
 Human nature is to stand up and try again.
-Martian Manhunter thinks how his place is with his friends.
+Martian Manhunter thinks about how his place is with his friends.
 Martian Manhunter then turns visible and is greeted warmly by his fellow heroes.

 Alan Scott then tells the heroes that the Chinese government has decided that they can enter China.
 We see our heroes valiantly rush into the battle scene.
 Black Adam and the heroes then begin brawling with each other.
-Martian Manhunter thinks how no one is more ferocious than Black Adam.
+Martian Manhunter thinks that no one is more ferocious than Black Adam.
 That he has no fear of death, not even his own.
 We see Black Adam mowing through all of the heroes.

 Martian Manhunter is humbled by his friends’ determination.
 It is time for Martian Manhunter to accept who he is and what he chooses to be.
 Martian Manhunter then attacks Black Adam.
-Martian Manhunter comments how he could not bear the pain and Black Adam’s mind from earlier.
+Martian Manhunter comments on how he could not bear the pain and Black Adam’s mind from earlier.
 Martian Manhunter asks Black Adam if he can stand beneath the weight of Martian Manhunter’s pain.

 Martian Manhunter projects into Black Adam’s mind the death of everyone on Mars.
-Martian Manhunter comments that Black Adam’s loss is a grain of sand held the next to Martian Manhunter’s loss.
+Martian Manhunter comments that Black Adam’s loss is a grain of sand held next to Martian Manhunter’s loss.
 Martian Manhunter then projects the emotions of the millions of innocent people that Black Adam has killed.

 Black Adam retorts that Martian Manhunter has earned a mortal enemy this day.
 That Black Adam’s actions are justified.
 We then see Captain Marvel holding the lightning of Shazam and blasting Black Adam.
 Martian Manhunter blacks out.

 We see Martian Manhunter regaining consciousness.
-Martian Manhunter thinks how in the moment of heat and pain during the battle when Black Adam was defeated that Martian Manhunter was reborn.
+Martian Manhunter thinks how in the moment of heat and pain during the battle when Black Adam was defeated the Martian Manhunter was reborn.
 That he is no longer exactly what he wants.
 And that he will no longer deny what he is.
 He is J’onn Jonzz, the manhunter from Mars.
 Martian Manhunter says that the time has come for a beginning.

 We cut to a Monitor satellite far above Earth.
 One of the Monitors comments that this chapter is closed and one man’s war against the planet has ended.
 Another Monitor comments that they all must evolve or they will not be prepared because their darkest hour has not yet arrived.

 The Good: World War III Part Four was a satisfying ending to a solid story arc.
 Ostrander delivers a nicely plotted and paced issue.
-Once again, Ostrander manages to craft an enjoyable blend of hardcore action with J’onn’s thought provoking monologue.
-It is always nice to get an issue that is well balanced in terms of character development and action.
+Once again, Ostrander manages to craft an enjoyable blend of hardcore action with J’onn’s thought-provoking monologue.
+It is always nice to get an issue that is well-balanced in terms of character development and action.